D2-mods/Better-IWD-Pregen/README.md

 	- This does not allow spellcasting, but you can talk to NPCs, merchants, etc.
 	- This patches any mod-added spells as well.
 	- Can optionally install for only druids or only polymorphs.
-7. **Give party starting equipment (IWD games)**
+7. **Starting items tweak (all IWD games, BGEE/EET/BGT, Classic Adventures)**
-	- Option 1: Items are auto-equipped or added to inventory.
+	- Option 1: Autoequip or added to inventory (note: install after proficiency mods)
-	- Option 2: Start with a bag, containing a mix of weapons (choose this if using a Proficiencies overhaul)
+	- Option 2: Weapon Sack (has at least one of each weapon type)
-8. **Give party a Bag of Holding at game start (classic and EEs)**
+8. **Start with a Bag of Holding (classic and EEs)**
 	- Option 1: "Bottomless" bag (capacity = 32767)
 	- Option 2: Capacity = 50 items (IWD2 default)
 	- Option 3: Capacity = 100 items (BG2 default)